-- Motility Nurses: Sheila Crawford, RN, Nancy Boswell, RN
+- Motility Nurses: Sheila Crawford, RN / Kani N, RN

 Gastrointestinal motility describes the series of coordinated contractions used to process food and waste through the gastrointestinal tract.
 Within our motility unit we perform the following tests:

 is a test of the muscles of the esophagus that is used to evaluate difficulty swallowing, heartburn, and chest pain.
 During the test, the nurse applies numbing gel to the nasal passage and then inserts a thin tube through the nose into esophagus.
 The tube measures pressure in the esophagus during swallowing to determine if there is any abnormality.
-Additional information and instructions are available here.
+Additional information and instructions are available here

 is similar to a pH probe study, but measures both acid and non-acid reflux.
-Instructions are available here.
+Instructions are available here